rimelek/learn-docker/pages/advanced/volume-locations.rst

 details, but it is good to know that it exists, and you can basically work inside a container into which you can mount volumes.

-More information in the `documentation <https://docs.docker.com/desktop/dev-environments/>`_
+More information in the `documentation of the Dev environment <https://docs.docker.com/desktop/dev-environments/>`_

 Visual Studio Code remote development
 +++++++++++++++++++++++++++++++++++++